Can you eat healthy without cooking?

 - Enjoy fish, seafood or chicken rather than red meat dishes.

-- Don’t arrive too hungry.
+- Don’t choose your food when you’re already too hungry.
 You might be more likely to order a large, unhealthy meal and lots of sides.
-It might also help to have a look at the menu online beforehand and decide what to order before you go.
+It might also help to have a look at the menu online beforehand and decide what to order in advance.

-- Wait a little while before ordering dessert to allow your main meal to reach your stomach and register that you’re satisfied.
-If you still fancy a sweet treat, opt for a sorbet or fruit salad or share one with a friend.
+- Wait a little while before having dessert to allow your main meal to reach your stomach and register that you’re satisfied.
+If you still fancy a sweet treat, opt for a sorbet or fruit salad.
+Or share a dessert with a friend.